 God does not change within himself

 God’s desires are unchanging because his character is unchanging.
-God does not change within himself, because he would have to either be getting better (growing in excellencies) or getting worse somehow.
+God does not change within himself, because he would have to either be getting better (growing in excellencies) or somehow getting worse.
 He would have to be gaining knowledge, growing in wisdom, or he would have to have made a mistake that needs correction.
 In any case, for God to be subject to any internal change would mean he is not a perfect being.

 The Bible does not reveal to us a God who in any way grows or matures, much less grows deficient.
 It is a good thing to say your son or daughter has potential.
 It would be a very bad thing if we could say that about God.
 Rather, the Lord is no wiser, no more knowledgeable, experienced, or in any way better or worse than he was before creation.
 God can (and does) will a change in the world outside himself, but he does not (and cannot) will a change in himself.